taulant/taulant/README.md

 ## Hello 👋 my name is Taulant but most people call me Tau
 I currently work as a Software Developer at Avaya on the Spaces team.
-My main tools with React & Redux.
+My main tools are React & Redux.
 I am well versed in Javascript, HTML & CSS.

 ## What is Avaya Spaces?
 Spaces is an app that centralizes your team conversations into one place.
 It supports all of today’s most preferred forms of communication like phone, email and chat.